AgnisR/Torpedo-Arduino/README.md

 # Torpedo-Arduino
 A simple retro torpedo catching arduino game.
 All you need is 3 buttons and an OLED display.
+Defend yourself by catching all the torpedos with the moveable platform.
+Each 30 points torpedos will level up and get faster.
+And to make things even more difficult - after 15 points in each level your platform will shrink!

 ![DSC_0210](https://user-images.githubusercontent.com/35427514/104077564-eccaa000-5222-11eb-900e-08aedffa9aae.JPG)